dfinity/internet-identity/README.md

 Then, run `npm start` to start webpack-dev-server.

-Unit tests can be run with `npm run test`.
+Unit tests are tbd.
+They can be run with `npm run test`.
 To run tests throughout your development cycle, run `npm run test -- --watchAll` or use [wallaby.js](https://wallabyjs.com/) as a test-runner.
+Frontend tests are not required to pass at this time.